Philadelphia Nonprofit Opening Nation's First Supervised Injection Site Next Week

 Used in Canada and parts of Europe, a supervised injection site is a space in which drug users bring their own drugs and administer them while under the watch of medical staff armed with the overdose-reversing drug naloxone.
 Safehouse officials say the initiative is aimed at saving lives and providing a bridge to treatment amid a worsening opioid crisis.

-"Philadelphia, like the nation is in an overdose crisis," said Safehouse vice president and cofounder Ronda Goldfein on Wednesday.
+"Philadelphia, like the nation, is in an overdose crisis," Safehouse Vice President and co-founder Ronda Goldfein said on Wednesday.
 "With yesterday's decision, we now have the legal authority to open Safehouse," she said.
 "This is a medical model."

 The planned launch of the controversial facility faces stiff opposition from the Justice Department.
 For months, federal prosecutors have described the initiative as in-your-face illegal activity.